gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

 1.  `XMLHttpRequest` is not usable in AudioWorklet context, so you must use the `postMessage` interface to send in the WASM binary blob.
-1. TextDecoder, which I had been using to help with Zig print statments does not exist in the Worklet context.
+1. TextDecoder, which I had been using to help with Zig print statements does not exist in the Worklet context.
 1. The AudioWorklet `process` method's output buffers are of a fixed, unchangable size.